Ad-Dharmi: Decline

+In 1946, the Ad-Dharmis took-on the new name: Ravi Dass Mandal.
 However, this faith and movement gradually declined after India gained independence due to the leaders' increasing involvement in state politics and the government's reservation policy, which focused only on providing reservations for low-caste individuals from Hindu, Sikh, and Buddhist communities.
 Furthermore, there were contradictions in the Ad-Dharmi movement, as although they created a separate religious identity for Dalits away from Hinduism, in their ideology they considered themselves as the "first" and "true" Hindus, whilst also considering themselves to pre-date Hinduism.
-Furthermore, their movement took inspiration from the Bhakti movement, which was a Hindu movement, which contradicted with their attempts at claiming a separate, non-Hindu identity.
+Also, their movement took inspiration from the Bhakti movement, which was a Hindu movement, which contradicted with their attempts at claiming a separate, non-Hindu identity.
+Due to the post-independence reservation system classifying Ad-Dharmis under the Hindu scheduled-castes of Punjab, Ad-Dharmis have increasingly viewed themselves as a caste rather than a separate religious group.
+In 2003, there arose a caste-based conflict in Talhan village of Punjab over the management of a local shrine which involved Ad-Dharmis.
+Efforts to revive the Ad-Dharmi religious movement in post-independence Punjab have not been successful.